nah90/CS767_DecisionTree/README.md

 # CS767_DecisionTree
 Implementation of Decision Tree algorithm with SKLearn library in Python.

-Licensed under the Apache License- starter code provided by Eric Braude, PhD of Boston University.
+Starter code provided by Eric Braude, PhD of Boston University.